-Figure 17.24.
-Projected catch in (top) and spawning biomass (bottom) in thousands of metric tons under maximum permissible Tier 3a harvest levels.
+Figure 17.20.
+Projected Atka mackerel catch (assuming 64% of ABC taken in 2014 and 2015; top) and spawning biomass (bottom) in thousands of metric tons under maximum permissible Tier 3a harvest levels for Model 2.
 The individual thin lines represent samples of simulated trajectories.

-Figure 17.25.
-Aleutian Islands Atka mackerel spawning biomass relative to $B{35\%}$ and fishing mortality relative to F{OFL} (1977-2012).
+Figure 17.21.
+Aleutian Islands Atka mackerel spawning biomass relative to $B{35\%}$ and fishing mortality relative to F{OFL} (1977-2013).
 The ratio of fishing mortality to F{OFL} is calculated using the estimated selectivity pattern in that year.
 Estimates of spawning biomass and $B{35\%}$ are based on current estimates of weight-at-age and mean recruitment.
 Because these estimates change as new data become available, this figure can only be used in a general way to evaluate management performance relative to biomass and fishing mortality reference levels.